Hello! I’m Michelle.

 Proud mama to my beautiful 5 (+1) children: 2 Koreans, 2 Ugandans, 1 bio, 1 Texan.

 Writing has been one of the most unexpected joys in my life.
 It’s been my outlet, my therapy, my hotline to Jesus.
 It’s how I make sense of my world and what goes on in my head.
 The real passion for it grew when I came up with an idea for a book, and started a blog to get myself writing (and being read) regularly.
-I’ve been blogging for a couple of years now, and released my first book, Grafted In, just about a year ago.
+I’ve been blogging for a couple of years now, and released my first book, Grafted In, two years ago.
 Shortly after, I published a companion devotional to go along with it, and while they aren’t exactly best sellers yet, I’m humbled by how many people have read it that don’t even know me personally!
 I’ve only just begun to get out there and talk about it, and it won’t be long before I start writing a second book.
-I have written devotionals for Encouragement Café, guest blogged for a few other sites, and am a contributing writer for Noteworthy, The Startup, and Interfaith Now, all through Medium.com.
-I’m always up for a new experience – if you’re looking for a contributor, a copy/content writer, or pretty much any kind of writer, contact me using the form below.
+I have written devotionals for Encouragement Café, articles for Medium.com, and am a freelance writer and web designer I’m always up for a new experience – if you’re looking for a contributor, a copy/content writer, or pretty much any kind of writer, contact me using the form below.
 I’m your girl.

 Let’s be friends!